Anti-violence protesters shut down Dan Ryan

-CHICAGO (WLS) --Thousands of anti-violence protesters shut down a section of the Dan Ryan Expressway Saturday for an anti-violence march.

-Protesters, led by Father Michael Pflger, began making their way onto the Dan Ryan near 79th Street at about 10:18 a.m., carrying banners demanding common sense gun laws, community resources, better schools, jobs and economic development.
+Protesters, led by Father Michael Pfleger, began making their way onto the Dan Ryan near 79th Street at about 10:18 a.m., carrying banners demanding common sense gun laws, community resources, better schools, jobs and economic development.

-Protesters later became stalled near 76th Street, with protesters shouting, "Shut it down."
+Protesters later became stalled near 76th Street for about an hour, with protesters shouting, "Shut it down."
 Personnel with Illinois State Police, Chicago police and the Illinois Department of Transportation initially blocked protesters from blocking the two left lanes, keeping them open for traffic.

-At about.about 11:30 a.m. protesters negotiated with authorities to shut down all northbound lanes for the protest march and began moving again.
-Earlier, Governor Bruce Rauner's Office had earlier warned that anyone going across the barrier would be arrested.
+At about 11:30 a.m., protesters negotiated with authorities to shut down all northbound lanes for the protest march and began moving again.
+Earlier, Governor Bruce Rauner's office had earlier warned that anyone going across the barrier would be arrested, but no arrests have been reported.

 They shut it down: pic.twitter.com/azp25HkTod— DIANE PATHIEU (@pathieuabc7) July 7, 2018